muhammadaman004/Simple-Langchain-Chatbot-Gemma2-Streamlit/README.md

 ## 🚀 Features

 - **Interactive Chat Interface:** The chatbot provides a smooth chat experience with real-time question-answering capabilities.
-- **State Management:** Chat history is maintained during the session for continuous conversation flow.
 - **Customizable Prompt:** Easily adjustable prompts to fine-tune the assistant’s behavior.

 ## 🛠️ Tech Stack